apache/arrow/docs/source/format/CDeviceDataInterface.rst

     Unless the ``on_error`` handler is called, this will always get called exactly once and will be the first method called on this object.
-As such the producer *MUST* provide an ``ArrowAsyncProducer`` object when calling this function to allow the consumer to manage back-pressure and flow control.
+As such the producer *MUST* provide an ``ArrowAsyncProducer`` object when calling this function to allow the consumer to apply back-pressure and control the flow of data.
     The producer maintains ownership of the ``ArrowAsyncProducer`` and must clean it up *after* calling the release callback on this object.